rfallon89/nc-news-fe/README.md

 ## Background
-This project,built using React, is a website that allows users to view, leave comments and like articles posted by the community.
+This project, built using React, is a website that allows users to view, leave comments and like articles posted by the community.

-Hosted on netlify the website can be found here [here] (https://strong-meerkat-781630.netlify.app/)
+Hosted on netlify the website can be found here [here](https://strong-meerkat-781630.netlify.app/)

 ### Links
-The [Backend] (https://github.com/rfallon89/nc-news) project which this website utilises is an API designed using RESTful principals to serve as a controller and model for a PostgresSQL database.
+The [Backend](https://github.com/rfallon89/nc-news) project which this website utilises is an API designed using RESTful principals to serve as a controller and model for a PostgresSQL database.

 ## Getting Started